oracle-livelabs/apex/event-mangement/3-apex-assistant/3-apex-assistant.md

 ## Task 2: Create a PL/SQL Package with APEX Assistant

+In this task, you will learn how to create a package using APEX Assistant in SQL Commands and explore how it can be leveraged to efficiently generate PL/SQL package code.

 1. Navigate to **SQL Workshop** and select **SQL Commands**.

     !["Click App Builder"](images/sql-command.png "")